esm7/obsidian-map-view/README.md

 **New:**

-- Search highlight
+-   The results of a search, or a focused geolocation, is now highlighted by a blue glow on the map.
+    -   The glow can be customized via CSS.
 -   Made the graph controls more compact when minimized and properly positioned in more cases.
+-   "Follow active note" now works using a customizable query, see [here](#follow-active-note) for details.
-- Query format for "follow active note".
-(TODO document)
+-   Clearing "follow active note" now resets the query.
-- Search results are now shown sorted by the center of the map
+-   Search results are now shown sorted by distance from the center of the map.
-- Shift+Enter on an existing marker in the search result will go without zooming
+-   Shift+Enter on an existing marker in the search result will go to that marker without zooming.
+This goes hand-in-hand with the highlighting introduced above, so you can easily highlight various markers without the map view changing.
-- Search results now prefer the shown map area
-- Clearing "follow active note" resets the query, to prevent user confusion
+-   When using Google Places as the search provider, geosearch results now give priority to the displayed area.
-- Adapted the menus to utilize the Obsidian 0.15.x groups.
+-   Adapted the various menus to utilize the Obsidian 0.15.x sections.
+-   Upgrade the Font Awesome library to 6.1, making more icons available.
+-   On mobile, some map interactions are custom-tailored for tapping (tapping a marker shows its name, long-tapping opens the menu).

 **Fixes:**

 -   Fixed misbehavior of the controls in the case of multiple Map View instances.
 -   Fixed Map View interfering with the Graph View controls in some themes.
 -   Fixed inline tags not recognized when followed by a comma.
 -   Various fixes to the internal state update mechanism, hopefully allowing smoother zoom/pan operations with no unexpected jumps.
     -   As part of this, zoom/pan animations are back on state transitions.
-- Better handling of clicking a marker on Obsidian Mobile (it now doesn't open the note).
 -   Fixes for "follow active note" on Obsidian 0.15.x.
 -   Fixed a duplication bug if a file contains multiple markers in the same geolocation (https://github.com/esm7/obsidian-map-view/issues/85).

 ### 2.0.5